dbadrian/test_kitchen/ferments/pickled_eggs.md

   * 1/2 mixed pepper corns
   * tip of sourdough starter

+  # after 3-4 days ferment, then fridge: nice salty taste, not fully penetrated to the core however. only lightly hot on the outside - very nice!

 # Mix 2 (2 eggs)
   * 165 gr ferm.
 Giadinera starter
   * 2 twigs thyme and oregano each